Completely Updated Post About These Events is Here.

 Complete strangers reported to me that she stole my work, not the other way around.
 Let’s not forget that.

 I have never given anyone permission to use my work in any novel.
 Period.
-And Tiffanie Rushton's book has already been for sale.
-(See the screenshot below).

 You know me.
 I’m not hiding my identity or making accusations that grow wilder by the moment.
 It’s very clear who I am.
 (I do publish under two pen names for my non-Christian titles—Teyla Branton for urban fantasy and Rachel Branton for romance—but that's public knowledge on my website.)